ajakef/gemlog/paper/reviewer_response_hemmelig.md

 I’ve gone through the JOSS checklist and, bar where indicated below, everything looks in order to me.
 The manuscript set out the motivations for—and capabilities of—the gemlog package in a clear manner.

 On a purely stylish note, would it be possible to highlight the package name and command line utility names with inline code formatting in the manuscript?

 *Done.*

 The reference list seems thorough, though my knowledge of the infrasound field is somewhat limited.
 The Data Report (line 115 of the original proof, Dannemann Dugick and Bowman) should probably read “TurboWave I and II…” as opposed to “TurboWave i and II”.

 *Done.*

 You might indicate somewhere (probably in the documentation, rather than setting it in stone in the JOSS paper) a rough definition of ‘low-cost’, based on the prices of the components used.

 *I agree that setting it in stone is unwise as it tends to change.
 I added a link to the Gem website where info on purchasing can be found.
 Like most (all?) geophysical instrument manufacturers that I know of, my prices and availability are dynamic enough that I currently only provide prices by request via quotes, though I do intend to begin posting estimated prices publicly on the website this year.*

 General comments
 Who is TLSatterwhite?
 They have made some contributions to the code in the repository.
 Besides that, the contribution and authorship looks good to me.

 *TLSatterwhite is the third author.*

 You might consider releasing the code and assigning it its own DOI using something like Zenodo.
+*I might start doing that for future major releases.
+You're right that it would be more directly citeable that way.*

 Per the GitHub Community Standards tab (under Insights), the repository is missing a few items: